The Wild at Heart: Plot

 The player controls two runaway children who embark on a journey of self-discovery.
 By exploring the game's hidden forest, the runaways encounter several characters known as Greenshields that will help them in their battle against the darkness that is trying to take over the world.

 Development and release

 Early development began in 2017/2018 with initial art style, characters and story concepts being completed by Moonlight Kids, a small team spread between Portland and Atlanta.
 The Wild at Heart took 2 years and 9 months to develop, from the formation of Moonlight Kids to the game's release.
 A demo was shown at the ID@Xbox event at the Game Developers Conference in San Francisco; it featured a young boy named Wake walking through a dreamlike environment before getting dropped into a fantastical world full of monsters.

 Moonlight Kids worked alongside publisher, Humble Games, who provided financial support during production.
+The original soundtrack was composed by artist Amos Roddy.
 The Wild at Heart was initially released on May 19, 2021, for Windows, MacOS, and Xbox.
 It was later released on November 16, 2021, for Nintendo Switch.